 Internet Users by Device

 Mobile, mobile, mobile, do we need to say more?
-As the evolution of Internet continues, the appeal and popularity of surfing the Internet on mobile continues to dominate the market.
-Factor in the expected continued rise of The Internet of Things or any of the streaming media platforms (Netflix, Hulu, YouTube, Spotify), global mobile usage will certainly only continue to grow in the coming years.
+As the evolution of the Internet continues, the appeal and popularity of surfing the Internet on mobile continue to dominate the market.
+Factor in the expected continued rise of the Internet of Things or any of the streaming media platforms (Netflix, Hulu, YouTube, Spotify), global mobile usage will certainly only continue to grow in the coming years.